 If your employer is contributing based on hours, the hour bank provisions, short-hours self-payment rules, and the eligibility during disability provisions do not apply to you.
 However, if you are an employee of a Local Union or NECA Chapter and your employer's contract with the Plan includes the hour bank benefit, 13 hours per month will be credited to your hour bank, up to 840 hours total.
-For more information, please contact the Benefit Office.
 Also, if you are an employee of a Local Union or NECA Chapter, the eligibility during disability provisions will apply if you become totally disabled.
 For more information, please contact the Benefit Office.